-A good way to test if your deck is ready for another coat or two is to preform the drop test, Pour a small amount of water on a clean exposed area of decking ( ensuring the areas if free from dirt and grease) .
+A good way to test if your deck is ready for another coat or two is to preform the "water drop test".
+Pour a quarter cup of water onto a clean exposed area of decking (ensuring the areas if free from dirt and grease) .
 If the water soaks into the timber and causes a darkening of color it is recommended to apply another coat or two of oil as it is likely the previous layer has already broken down.
 However if the water beads up and does not soak into the timber or cause a color change there may still be a protective layer of oil present .

 Water beading on a deck is a great sign that the decking doesn't require re-coating yet.

 Water Based Decking Finishes

 Water based products are commonly used on new decks and are a great environmentally responsible option for those wishing for a lower maintenance deck.
 They often carry a pigment ranging from a pine color to dark brown or hardwood red giving the timber a more uniform color that can be very beautiful when well maintained as well as providing an excellent layer of protection from UV rays.

 Regular application of decking oil is is recommended every 6-18 months depending on the level of exposure and decking oil used following the criteria explained above.
 We recommend Ultradeck by Intergrain to be applied yearly .
 Long term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage.
 If any peeling is noticed it is highly recommended to apply oil before further damage to the deck is sustained as it can be extremely difficult to completely cure a peeling deck without expensive stripping of the previous coating.

 Better at covering any damage to the decking